-We assessed the agreement between reported likelihood ratios (LRReported) and LLM-estimated likelihood ratios (LRLLM) using Bland-Altman analysis19 on log-transformed LR values, as strength of evidence is additive on the log scale4,20.
+The primary outcome the agreement between reported likelihood ratios (LRReported) and LLM-estimated likelihood ratios (LRLLM) calculated using Bland-Altman analysis19 on log-transformed LR values because strength of evidence is additive on the log scale4,20.
 We calculated multiplicative (ratio) limits of agreement, which indicate the range within which LRLLM is expected to lie within an x-fold difference of the LRReported in 95% of cases.
 50%, 75%, 90%, and 99% limits of agreement are also tabulated in the supplemental materials.
 We compared models using paired t-test for mean differences (bias) and the Pittman-Morgan test for differences in the width (variance) of the limits of agreement21,22.

-Subgroup analyses were conducted by information type (historical element, symptom/sign, examination finding, test result, or diagnostic adjudication), and by direction of evidence (positive: LR >1; negative: LR < 1) using Welch’s t-test for bias and Levene’s test for differences in width.
-Calibration was evaluated by linear regression of log-transformed LLM estimates on reported log LRs, yielding the intercept, slope, 95% confidence intervals, and R².
-Agreement between qualitative LR strength categories (e.g. strong, moderate, weak)3,4 was assessed using Cohen’s Kappa with quadratic weights, which penalizes large disagreements more heavily and approximates squared-error on the underlying likelihood ratio scale23,24.
+Prespecified subgroup analyses were conducted by information type (historical element, symptom/sign, examination finding, test result, or diagnostic adjudication), and by direction of evidence (positive: LR >1; negative: LR < 1) using Welch’s t-test for bias and Levene’s test for differences in width.

+Secondary analyses included LRLLM estimate calibration , which was evaluated by linear regression of log-transformed LLM estimates on reported log LRs, yielding the intercept, slope, 95% confidence intervals, and R².
+Agreement between qualitative LR strength categories (e.g. strong, moderate, weak)3,4 was also assessed using Cohen’s Kappa with quadratic weights, which penalizes large disagreements more heavily and approximates squared-error on the underlying likelihood ratio scale23,24.

 Statistical significance was set at α = 0.05 without adjustment for multiple testing.
-Analyses were conducted in Python 3.11.11 and Microsoft Excel.
-Code is available at https://github.com/reblocke/llm_estimate_lrs .
+There was no missing data.
+All available likelihood ratios from TheNNT.com at the time of data collection were included, defining the sample size for this descriptive analysis.

+Date and Code availability:

+The full pipeline for collating LRs from TheNNT.com and generating LLM estimates is available at: https://github.com/reblocke/llm_estimate_lrs

+Ethical Considerations:

+This study used publicly available aggregated data and did not involve human participants; therefore, it was exempt from institutional review board oversight.

 Results: